stain/s11.no/content/2022/phd/introduction/index.md

 Linked Data was seen early on as a possible mean to implementing the FAIR principles, and a large focus of initiatives like [GO-FAIR](https://www.go-fair.org/) and [Research Data Alliance](https://www.rd-alliance.org/) and the wider FAIR community has been to find ways to *FAIRify* existing data sources, such as developing domain-specific vocabularies and mappings, along with training and tooling to support these processes.
 FAIR publishing of datasets is encouraged using Data Catalog Vocabulary (DCAT) [[Albertoni 2023]], e.g. by the European Commission’s Semantic Interoperability Community Europe [(SEMIC)](https://joinup.ec.europa.eu/collection/semic-support-centre) and the larger [Interoperable Europe](https://joinup.ec.europa.eu/interoperable-europe) initiative.

-There are now a large number of choices for Semantic Web technologies, serialisation formats, vocabularies, deployments and identifiers—motivating the proposal of *FAIR Implementation Profiles* [[Schultes 2020]] to document and guide these choices.
+There are now a large number of choices for Semantic Web technologies, serialisation formats, vocabularies, deployments and identifiers—motivating the proposal of *FAIR Implementation Profiles* [[Schultes 2020]] to document and guide technology decisions.

-The field of Life Sciences was an early adopter of Linked Data, establishing training portals like [FAIR Cookbook](https://faircookbook.elixir-europe.org) [[Rocca-Serra 2023]] and has over [170 training materials for FAIR](https://tess.elixir-europe.org/materials?q=FAIR) listed in ELIXIR Europe’s training portal TeSS (as of 2024-04-28).
+The field of Life Sciences was an early adopter of Linked Data, establishing training portals like [FAIR Cookbook](https://faircookbook.elixir-europe.org) [[Rocca-Serra 2023]], developing biomedical ontologies as indexed in [BioPortal](https://bioportal.bioontology.org/) [[Whetzel 2011]] (over 1300 as of 2024-05-18), and sharing practices at conferences like Semantic Web Applications for Health Care and Life Sciences ([SWAT4HCLS](https://www.swat4ls.org/)) active since 2008.
-The ELIXIR service [FAIRsharing](https://fairsharing.org/) [[Sansone 2019]] has over 1700 standards, 2100 databases and 250 policies (as of 2024-04-28) for FAIR sharing of research data[^11].
+The life science research infrastructure [ELIXIR Europe](https://elixir-europe.org/) has has over [170 training materials for FAIR](https://tess.elixir-europe.org/materials?q=FAIR) listed in its training portal TeSS (as of 2024-04-28), while the ELIXIR service [FAIRsharing](https://fairsharing.org/) [[Sansone 2019]] has over 1700 standards, 2100 databases and 250 policies (as of 2024-04-28) for FAIR sharing of research data[^11].

 A challenge for consumption of FAIR services in such a diverse landscape is thus how to support reliable *machine actionability*—making the data generally interpretable and typed sufficiently to allow invocation of pre-defined operations.